William Vadnais (Perry) – part 1

 William Vadnais, my paternal great-grandfather, is by far one of the bigger enigmas I have encountered in our family genealogy.
 I think he could be classified as a skeleton in the family closet.
 I am currently doing research in regard to the story that many of us grew up hearing from our older relatives.
 It seems to me it was told with quite a few paragraphs of William’s life missing.
 Before getting to the nitty gritty of the story I think it is important to fill in what background is known about William.

-William Vadnais was born on October 5, 1863 in Centerville, Anoka Co., Minnesota to Francois Vadnais (Vadenais) and Tharsile Mary Hus-Lemoine.
-Both Francois and Tharsile had emigrated from Canada to the United States.
-William was thus a first generation American.
+William Vadnais was born on September 25, 1863 to Francois Vadnais (Vadenais) and Tharsile Mary Hus-Lemoine.
+Both Francois and Tharsile had emigrated from Canada to Minnesota.
+William was a first generation American.
+Although by the time William is born, census records show the family living in Centerville, Anoka County, Minnesota I am unsure if he was born in Centerville or in Little Canada where he was baptized.

 William Vadnais – 1873